saigowtham988/iot_real_time_streaming_pipeline/README.md

    **For Grafana (edit docker-compose.yml):**
    - Replace `your_strong_password` with your desired Grafana admin password
-   - Replace `daafcz@gmail.com` with your Gmail address
+   - Replace `sample@gmail.com` with your Gmail address
-   - Replace `hjvr bfwt hmbn uufg` with your Gmail App Password
+   - Replace `random` with your Gmail App Password

    **For Flink Job (edit AnomalyDetectionJob.java):**
    - Replace `SENDER_EMAIL` with your Gmail address